plengqui/SportidentTinymesh/README.md

 This has been completed so far:
 1. Selected and tested radio, frequency and antenna solution.
 1,5km hop reached with rollup slim-jim antenna using the Tinymesh RC1701(HP)-TM with 500 mW effect on the license free 169 MHz ISM band.
 2. Verified Tinymesh mesh radio network in real Orienteering competition using Tinymesh developer kits in July 2016.
 Two controls and one gateway.
 This worked great.
 All punches were received online.
 3. Written pc application in python to receive and parse Tinymesh and Sportident packets.
 Use Tinymesh in packet mode, to monitor the health of the mesh network using the packet metadata and the various command packets of Tinymesh.
-This is the Gateway PC application.
+This is referred to as the Gateway Application above.
-4. Designed and built a neat field-deployable radio unit with custom made printed circuit board (PCB), surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.
+4. Designed and built a neat field-deployable Radio Unit with custom made printed circuit board (PCB), surface-mounted Tinymesh chip, battery, and a Teensy (a cheap small Arduino style microcontroller) for control logic.
 5. Written and tested Teensy code to simulate Sportident punches and send them to the Tinymesh radio module.
 Tested connectivity from the Teensy to the python application running on the PC, over Tinymesh radio.
+Load tested with 3 simulated punches per second, continuously for 2 hours.
+6. Got the Sportident SRR chip working with the Radio Unit.
+So now full integration from Sportident punch to Gateway Application is done.
+Rudimentary support for flow control reading the Tinymesh CTS status before and after sending each packet.
+So far relies on Teensys serial buffers for buffering.

 # Getting the hardware and components
-Are you interested in Orienteering, electronics, and programming?
+List of needed components and how to get them is [here](./RadioUnit/NeededComponents.md).

 Do you live in the southern Stockholm area?
 Then I would be happy to lend you any of my stuff so you can test this for real:
 - Tinymesh Development Kit.
 - Individual Tinymesh components.
 - PCB for Tinymesh components and Teensy.